Skip to content

 At Birmingham Hospice, everything we do is shaped by compassion.
 We are dedicated to enhancing the quality of life for people living with life-limiting conditions, while supporting their families and loved ones through some of life’s most challenging moments.

 This vital work is made possible through the generosity of our supporters.
 Every donation tells a story.
 Behind each one is a team making sure supporters feel valued, thanked, and connected to something meaningful.
-We’re looking for a Supporter Experience & Finance Processing Coordinator to play a vital role in delivering a gold‑standard supporter journey while ensuring accurate financial processing across the charity.
+We’re looking for a Donations and Cash Processing Administrator to play a vital role in delivering a high-quality supporter journey whilst making sure donations are processed in a timely and accurate manner.

 What You’ll Be Doing